Uhuynh/django-dynaconf/README.md

   - Powerful `$ dynaconf CLI` to help you manage your settings via console.

 # 2. Dynaconf - Django Extension
-- [Dynaconf extensions for Django](https://www.dynaconf.com/django/) works by patching the `settings.py` file with dynaconf loading hooks
+- [Dynaconf extension for Django](https://www.dynaconf.com/django/) works by patching the `settings.py` file with dynaconf loading hooks
 - The change is done on a single file and then in your whole project every time you call `django.conf.settings` you will have access to dynaconf attributes and methods.